 The friendly policy of the country's leadership facilitated the active development of the exchange: rough diamonds are imported and exported duty-free, the interests of the Diamond Club are at the international level.
 Moreover, the activities of all enterprises, including jewelry stores and consulting agencies, are strictly controlled.

-The Ramat Gan Diamond Exchange is firmly holding its leading position despite other similar organizations and also because Israel Diamond Exchange has the access to the market from Far East to the United States.
+The Ramat Gan Diamond Exchange is firmly holding its leading position despite other similar organizations and also because Israel Diamond Exchange has the access to the market from the Far East to the United States.
 Having its own factories for cutting stones also gives the country a competitive edge in the market.
-In the increasingly competitive environment Israel will hold a leading position for a long time for sure.
+In the increasingly competitive environment, Israel will hold a leading position for a long time for sure.

 2. Antwerp (Belgium)